nerdfiles/botcoin/README.md

 #botcoin

-I turned http://www.labnol.org/?p=27931 into some CoffeeScript.

-It's an RSS feed generator written in GAS, based on JavaScript.
+It's an RSS feed generator written in GoogleAppScript, based on JavaScript.

 ##Authentication